 there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.

-UNESCO: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation
+UNESCO: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation, as well as literate use of the Internet and ICTs.

-Access: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.
+Access: there is significant awareness of the need for greater collaboration among all stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.

-USA: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.
+USA: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including technical and procedural measures, organizational structures, capacity building and international cooperation.

-Russian Federation: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of cybersecurity including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.
+Russian Federation: there is significant awareness of the need for greater collaboration among stakeholders to address different aspects of enhancing confidence and security in the use of ICTs including legal measures, technical and procedural measures, organizational structures, capacity building and international cooperation.

 there is increased awareness in the strengthening for respect of privacy and protection of personal data.

-Access: there is increased awareness in the strengthening for respect of privacy and protection of personal data.
+Access: there is increased awareness in the need to strengthen respect for the right to privacy and protect personal data.

-ICT infrastructure development has been bosted by several enablers such as new technologies including mobile, innovative policies including Universal Service Funds, planning and background data, and international standards.
+ICT infrastructure development has been boosted by several enablers such as new technologies including mobile, innovative policies including Universal Service Funds, planning and background data, and international standards.

 new-generation of ICT policies and regulations were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.

-CDT: new-generation of ICT policies and regulations were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.
+CDT: ICT policies and regulations were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.

-USA: new-generation of ICT policies and regulations were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.
+USA: new-generation of ICT policies were adopted in the majority of countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.

 in the area of e-Science the WSIS process was instrumental in supporting research on emerging trends in e-Science which provided a better understanding of these trends, its impact and future direction.

-Access: in the area of e-Science the WSIS process was instrumental in supporting research on emerging trends in e-Science which provided a better understanding of these trends, its impact and future direction.
+Access: in the area of e-Science the WSIS process contributed to supporting research on emerging trends in e-Science which provided a better understanding of these trends, its impact and future direction.

 there is a growing awareness of the importance of cultural diversity in all spheres of life, including the technology-related dimensions, and of the need for a more holistic and integrated approach to sustainable development.

-JCA: there is a growing awareness of the importance of cultural diversity in all spheres of life, including the technology-related dimensions, and of the need for a more holistic and integrated approach to sustainable development.
+JCA: there is a growing awareness of the importance of cultural and language diversity in all spheres of life, including the technology-related dimensions, and of the need for a more holistic and integrated approach to sustainable development.

 there is an increasingly shared understanding that ethical principles for inclusive knowledge societies derive from the Universal Declaration of Human Rights and comprise the right to freedom of expression, universal access to information, particularly that which is in the public domain, the right to education, the right to privacy and the right to participate in cultural life.